 Last week the TES published an article called, “23 ways that primary teachers know that Christmas is coming”.
-Now I like the TES but I am not sure the article accurately captured what the countdown to Christmas is like for primary school teachers.
+Whilst I like the TES, I am not sure the article entirely captured what the countdown to Christmas is like for primary school teachers.
 So here we: the truth.

-23 Very Real Ways Primary School Teachers Know That Christmas Is Comin
+23 Very Real Ways Primary School Teachers Know That Christmas Is Coming

 1) You will wake up with nativity songs in your head.
 Every.
 Single.
 Day.

 3) You exist off meals made up of food that can be scavenged from the staff room/class parties.
-Last week my lunches consisted of a homemade wrap, a side salad, fruit and big bottle of water.
+At the start of term, my lunches consisted of a homemade wrap, a side salad, fruit and big bottle of water.
 Today I had two packets of Pom Bears, 6 celebrations and a carton of apple juice.

 4) When a parent appears at the door at the end of the day and asks for “a quick word” you want to cry/swear/hide under the desk.